A Framework for ETH-Tight Algorithms and Lower Bounds in Geometric Intersection Graphs

-\begin{proof} As per Theorem~\ref{thm:alg_main}, there exist constants $\kappa,\Delta=O(1)$ such that $G$ has a $\kappa$-partition in which each class of the partition is adjacent to at most $\Delta$ other classes.
+\begin{proof} As per Theorem~\ref{thm:alg_main}, there exist constants $\kappa,\Delta=O(1)$ such that $G$ has a $\kappa$-partition $\cP$ in which each class of the partition is adjacent to at most $\Delta$ other classes.

-We now create a new geometric intersection graph $G'$, which is made by copying each vertex (and its corresponding object) at most $\kappa^r$ times.
-We create the following $\kappa^r$-partition $\cP^r$: for each class $V_i$ of the original partition, create a class that contains a copy of the vertices from $V_i$ and copies of the vertices from the classes within distance at most $r$ from $V_i$.
-This graph $G^r$ has at most $\kappa^r n = O(n)$ vertices, and it is an intersection graph of similarly-sized objects; furthermore, the set $\cP^r$ has low union ply.
-Therefore, we can find a weighted tree decomposition of $G^r_{\cP^r}$ of width $O(n^{1-1/d})$ by Lemma~\ref{lem:gettreewidthbound}.
+For any pair of classes $C,C' \in V(G_\cP)$ whose distance in $G_\cP$ is at most $r$, we introduce a new copy of every object in $C$.
+This gives a new intersection graph $G^r$.
+Note that for each object we now have at most $1+\Delta+\Delta(\Delta-1)+ \dots \Delta(\Delta-1)^{r-1} = c =O(\Delta^r)$ copies.
+We create the following $\kappa c$-partition $\cP^r$: for each class $C$ of the original partition, create a class that contains a copy of each object of $C$ and a copy of each object from the classes at distance at most $r$ from $C$.
+The resulting graph $G^r$ has at most $c n = O(n)$ vertices, and it is an intersection graph of similarly-sized objects, and $G^r_{\cP^r}$ has constant-bounded maximum degree.
+Therefore, we can find a weighted tree decomposition of $G^r_{\cP^r}$ of width $O(n^{1-1/d})$ by using the machinery of Section~\ref{sec:septw}.

-This decomposition can also be used as a decomposition for the original $\kappa$-partition, by replacing each partition class with the corresponding original partition class. \end{proof}
+This decomposition can also be used as a decomposition for $G$ and the original $\kappa$-partition $\cP$, by replacing each partition class of $\cP^r$ with the original partition classes contained within; this increases the width of the tree decomposition by at most a constant multiplicative factor. \end{proof}

-\begin{theorem} Let $r,d\in \Ints_+$ be a constants.
-Then {\sc $r$-Dominating Set} can be solved in $2^{O(n^{1-1/d})}$ time on intersection graphs of similarly-sized $d$-dimensional fat objects. \end{theorem}
+\begin{theorem} Let $d\geq 2$ and $r\geq 1$ be constants, and let $G$ be an intersection graph of similarly sized fat objects in $\Reals^d$.
+Then {\sc Distance-$r$-Dominating Set} can be solved on $G$ in $2^{O(n^{1-1/d})}$ time. \end{theorem}

 \begin{proof} We first present the argument for \textsc{Dominating Set}.
 It is easy to see that from each partition class, we need to select at most $\kappa^2(\Delta+1)$ vertices: each partition class can be partitioned into at most $\kappa$ cliques, and each of these cliques is adjacent to at most $\kappa(\Delta +1)$ other cliques.
 If we select at least $\kappa(\Delta+1)+1$ vertices from a clique, we can instead select only one vertex from the clique, and select at least one vertex from each neighboring clique.